 High-pitched screams, lasting longer than 1 second.
 May or may not be accompanied by crying.
 Must be separated by 10 seconds of quiet to be counted as a new instance.

-You could also include here any triggers or setting events that make the behaviour more likely to occur.
+You could also include here any triggers or setting events that make the behavior more likely to occur.

-Before intervening on any behaviour, it should meet criteria that determine it worthwhile to intervene.
-This can include: interferes with learning, injury to self or others, causes damage to the environment, socially isolates the individual, and impedes independence.
-For more on this, see When is a Behaviour Worth Targeting?
+Before intervening in any behavior, it should meet criteria that determine it is worthwhile to intervene.
+Note these in your BIP.
+This can include: interfering with learning, injury to self or others, causing damage to the environment, socially isolating the individual, and impeding independence.
+For more on this, see When is a Behavior Worth Targeting?

-Before beginning any intervention, we want to have enough information on the behaviour during baseline (i.e. before treatment) to know if the intervention is effective.
-Decide on the best way to collect data that will give over an accurate depiction of the behaviour.
+Before beginning any intervention, we want to have enough information on the behavior during baseline (i.e., before treatment) to know if the intervention is effective.
+Decide on the best way to collect data that will give over an accurate depiction of the behavior.